5 Ways to Cut Waste from Your Digital Advertising Campaigns

 While some dayparting is more or less intuitive, it’s important to back your decisions in data.
 Turning off your ads at any point in time could mean missing out on prospective customers searching in off-peak hours.

-That being said, if your cost per click or cost per conversion does fluctuate regularly with certain times or days of the week, it’s worth testing the impact that dayparting could have on your campaign performance.
+That being said, if your cost per click or cost per conversion does fluctuate regularly during certain times or days of the week, it’s worth testing the impact that dayparting could have on your campaign performance.

 3. Segment your audience and tailor the ad creative to each segment.

 In today’s customer-first world, segmentation is pretty much critical.
-Identifying subgroups within your total addressable audience is a critical first step to delivering timely, relevant content to the right audience at the right time.
+Identifying subgroups within your total addressable audience is a vital first step to delivering timely, relevant content to the right audience at the right time.

 Are there opportunities in your campaign strategy to improve your segmentation further?
 For example, say you’ve created a paid media campaign to support an event series that takes place in multiple cities throughout the year.
 You included each of those cities in your targeting criteria, but are serving the same ad across each geography.